ewalldo/Packages-Project/Assets/CameraSystem/README.md

 ## 1 - Introduction <a name="introduction"/>
 The Camera System Package is a collection of scripts that allow for easy and flexible camera control in Unity.
 The package uses Cinemachine and the new Input System approach to create smooth camera movement and customizable inputs.
 With the Camera System Package, you can quickly create a camera that works really well for games that requires a free camera movement.
 The camera settings are created using scriptable objects, allowing the use to easily switch between presets both in the editor or during runtime.
 Also, the camera settings values can be save/load using playerPrefs or Json, so any changes in the camera can be restored when relaunching the game.

-This package was created and tested using Unity version 2022.1, but it should work without a problem with earlier or future versions of Unity.
+This package has been updated to Unity 6000.3.9f1 and Cinemachine 3.
+However, it should work without issue with earlier or future versions of Unity.
+Please let us know if you encounter any issues with the version of Unity you are using.

-- **Package requirements: Cinemachine and InputSystem**
+- **Package requirements: Cinemachine 3 and InputSystem**

 ## 2 - Version History <a name="versionHistory"/>
 - 1.0: Initial release
+- 2.0: Update to Cinemachine 3 and ensured package functionality in Unity version 6000.3.9f1

 ## 3 - Features <a name="features"/>
 - Easier to create camera presets: By using ScriptableObjects, different camera presets can be created allowing the camera settings to be changed easily in the editor or during runtime.